terra-quantum-public/tq42-pqc-oss/README.md

 -   [Key Containers](https://terra-quantum-public.github.io/tq42-pqc-oss/keys/keys_container.html)
 -   [PBKDF2](https://terra-quantum-public.github.io/tq42-pqc-oss/keys/pbkdf2.html)

-## Security Notice
-While there are no known vulnerabilities in the quantum-safe algorithms within this library, caution is crucial.
-These algorithms have not undergone the same level of scrutiny as currently deployed ones.
-The NIST Post-Quantum Cryptography Standardization project's guidance should be followed diligently.
-As research progresses, algorithm security may rapidly change, including potential vulnerabilities to classical and quantum computers.

-TQ42 Cryptography aligns its algorithm support with the NIST PQC standardization project.
-Applications and protocols should rely on outcomes from this effort for post-quantum cryptography deployment.

-For those considering quantum-safe cryptography before the NIST PQC standardization project concludes, we strongly recommend using hybrid cryptography.
-This approach combines quantum-safe public-key algorithms with existing traditional cryptography.

-Terra Quantum offers advanced quantum security products, including the Terra Quantum Secure Network (TQSN), a novel solution for organizations looking for full security via Quantum Key Distribution (QKD), a revolutionary technology that leverages the quantum mechanical properties of light and allows for the distribution of cryptographic keys with absolute security, making decryption impossible.
-Terra Quantum's patented Secure Network solution (TQSN) works well over long distances with high bit rates.
-It is the world's first scalable, zero-trust Secure Network for global communications.
-Visit [terraquantum.swiss](https://terraquantum.swiss) to learn more, or contact us at info@terraquantum.swiss.

 # Licenses
 The TQ42 Cryptography library is available under two primary licensing options to accommodate the diverse needs of organizations at different stages of their post-quantum migration journeys: